 Something as simple as holding it or placing the mic down on a solid surface is extremely inconvenient.
 To use it in any way other than attached to a camera will require the additional purchase of a stand or other way to support it.

-The construction of the microphone itself is very solid, and this feels like a premium piece of equipment, even given the small price tag.
-The microphone should be able to handle knocks and bumps when out on the road without any problems.
+The construction of the microphone is very solid, and feels like a premium piece of equipment, even given the small price tag.
+The microphone should be able to handle knocks out on the road without any problems.